 YOUTH SCHOLARSHIP PROGRAM

 Area businesses and community groups in Eau Claire support our scholarship program for low-income families.
-Any family that can provide proof of effective Food Share Quest Card (paperwork showing effective date) or an ECASD Free Lunch Letter, proof of identification (driver's license with current address or utility bill with name and address) and is a city of Eau Claire resident qualifies.
+Any family that can provide proof of effective Food Share Quest Card (paperwork showing effective date) or an ECASD Free Lunch Letter, proof of identification (driver's license with current address or utility bill with name and address), and is a City of Eau Claire resident qualifies.
 If you would like to donate to our scholarship fund, please call the Recreation Office for more information.
 For complete guidelines and application, click here.

 Program evaluation forms are available online.
 If you do not have access to a computer, the L.E.
 Phillips Public Library offers free Internet access to the public.
 Call (715) 839-5004 for library hours.
 Thank you for taking time to complete our online evaluations.

-The Eau Claire Parks and Recreation Department provides programs in facilities and on property open to the public.
+Eau Claire Parks and Recreation provides programs in facilities and on property open to the public.
 Parks and Recreation staff may photograph or videotape participants enrolled in its programs for promotional or training purposes.
 These photographs or videos are the sole property of the City of Eau Claire.

 LOST & FOUND ITEMS